Phoenix Workers’ Compensation Disability Benefits Lawyer

 We Focus On Workers’ Comp — And On Our Clients

 Working with a qualified Phoenix workers compensation disability benefits lawyer can help you get all the benefits you need and deserve.
 Workers’ compensation is a complex process, and we do not recommend that workers represent themselves.
 Attorney Avery Crossman at Crossman Law Offices, P.C., in Phoenix is board-certified as a specialist, in workers’ compensation.
-Workers’ Compensation is all we do, and we believe our focus and dedication allow us to serve our clients better.
+We only have Phoenix workers’ compensation attorneys working for us, and we believe our focus and dedication allow us to serve our clients better.

 If you are unable to work at all, but you and your doctor believe you will recover from your injuries with treatment, then you have a temporary total disability.
 You will be compensated for your lost wages and the cost of medical treatment.
 If your doctor releases you to work, but only on “light duty” (because your regular job would aggravate your injury or interfere with treatment), then you now have a temporary partial disability.
-If your light duty wages are less that your wages for your regular job, you can be compensated for some portion (usually two-thirds) of your lost earnings.
+If your light-duty wages are less than your wages for your regular job, you can be compensated for some portion (usually two-thirds) of your lost earnings.
 If your status changes from total to partial, or if your doctor believes that you are now ready to return to regular work, you will receive a notice from the insurance company.
-In better understanding your rights, you will need an experienced Phoenix workers compensation disability benefits attorney on your side.
+To better understand your rights, you will need an experienced Phoenix worker’s compensation disability benefits attorney on your side.